ggcarrots/django-carrots/source/django_views.rst

 .. note::

    ``{% csrf_token %}``  is a very magical way to protect websites from new forms of attack on websites users.
 More information in the documentation
-   `dokumentacji Cross Site Request Forgery <https://docs.djangoproject.com/en/1.4/ref/contrib/csrf/>`_.
+   `documentation Cross Site Request Forgery <https://docs.djangoproject.com/en/1.4/ref/contrib/csrf/>`_.

 Attentive reader will note that form is send to ``/polls/{{ poll.id }}/vote/`` adress, which does not support data from forms yet.
 Now we will add forms' support.